WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

         panel with the questions displayed to users during quizzes.

 ### Bonus Features:
-1. Enhance the quiz management application by integrating Large Language Models (LLMs) (e.g., ChatGPT, Gemini, LLaMA) to automatically generate quiz question sets.
-This feature should allow admins or question setters to specify the number of questions needed (e.g., 10 questions per quiz), and the AI should generate that number of questions.The generated questions should be editable, allowing admins to review and modify any of the AI-generated questions before finalizing the quiz set.
+1. Enhance the quiz management application by integrating  Large Language Models (LLMs) through APIs like OpenAI (ChatGPT), Gemini, or LLaMA to generate quiz question sets.
+This feature allows admins or question setters to specify the number of questions needed (e.g., 10 questions per quiz), and the AI should generate that number of questions.The generated questions should be editable, allowing admins to review and modify any of the AI-generated questions before finalizing the quiz set.
 2. Deploy the Discord Quizbot on a cloud platform (e.g., Heroku, AWS, or Vercel) so it can run continuously and be accessible to users.

 ### Useful resources: